 Trailer hitch locks are available in these two major designs.
-The Universal lock is quite popular because it can fit into wide array of trailer couplers of different sizes and designs.
+The Universal lock is quite popular because it can fit onto a wide array of trailer couplers of varying sizes and designs.
 They have a metal ball that fits into the coupler, with a bridge/rod above it that can be locked to keep the device firmly in place.
 Coupler sizes usually range from 1-7/8″, to 2″, and 2-5/16″.
 These locks are useful if you have multiple trailers.

 Deadbolt or hitch pin locks are designed to fit into holes that are drilled into the couplers.
 So you will need to know the exact dimensions of your hitch couplers to choose one of these.
 They often offer a tighter fit than universal locks.
-Trailer pin lock is a nice choice for RV camping.
+Trailer pin locks are a nice choice for RV camping.

 Locking System Options

 Most trailer hitch locks come with their locking mechanisms built into the device.
 When you buy these, you are basically at the mercy of the brand/manufacturer.
 If the locking mechanism fails, you are stuck with a faulty device.
 Look for locks that have protected keyholes.
 Since trailers stay outdoors, your lock requires adequate protection from the elements.
-Of course, anyone would like to buy the most secure and the best trailer hitch lock.
+Of course, anyone would like to buy the best and most secure trailer hitch lock.

 Some lock systems are designed to work with third-party padlocks or disc locks.
 These offer some flexibility to the consumer.
 You can buy one of these, and add your expensive lock and key system for extra protection.